brianyingling/notes/udemy/aws-certified-solutions-architect-associate/14-messaging.md

     * Publish to the platform endpoitn
     * Works with Google GCM, Apple APNS, Amazon ADM

+## Amazon SNS - Security
+* Encryption:
+    * In-flight encryption using HTTPS API
+    * At-rest encryption using KMS keys
+    * Client-side encryption if the client wants to perform encryption/decryption itself
+* Access Controls: IAM policies to regulate access to the SNS API
+* SNS Access Policies (similar to S3 bucket policies)
+    * Useful for cross-account access to SNS topics
+    * Useful for allowing other services (S3...) to write to an SNS topic

 ## SNS + SQS: Fan Out
 * Push once in SNS, receive in many SQS queues
 Buying Service ---> SNS Topic   ---> SQS Queue   ---> Fraud Service